On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

 \subsection{Related work and Contributions}

-The analysis carried out in this paper is related to the generalization potential of neural networks, which consists of the capacity of a learning machine to evaluate correctly data samples that were not included in the training process.
-Generalization is a key property of machine learning algorithms as it indicates how well a trained model learns the input-output correlation for the considered dataset.
-In recent years, the generalization potential of neural networks has gained increasing interest in the research community due to its atypical behavior in the overparametrized regime given by the double descent curve \cite{advani2020high, olson2018modern, mei2022generalization}.
-Despite the availability of several results in this field, such analysis is not easily applicable to the case of PINN architectures.
-Indeed, the goal of PINN is to learn a specific analytical function that is unique for the majority of the problems.
-Henceforth, applying the aforementioned probabilistic bounds does not provide exact information on the accuracy of a PINN, which is an essential result for any kind of engineering application.
-To the best of our knowledge, the only applicable bounds are found in the work of Mishra et al. \cite{mishra2022estimates} which focuses on deriving error estimates of trained PINN architectures, based on the value of the loss function obtained and the number of sample points included in the training domain.
-However, the only applicable bound grows exponentially with respect to the distance from the training domain, which means that the error of a PINN can be arbitrarily large when evaluated far away from the boundaries of the training area.
+The analysis carried out in this paper is related to the quality of generalization of neural networks, which consists of the capacity of a learning machine to evaluate correctly data samples that are not close to those included in the training process.
+Generalization is a key property of machine learning algorithms as it indicates how well a trained model learns the input-output mapping for the considered dataset.
+In recent years, the concept of generalization for neural networks has gained increasing interest in the research community due to its atypical behavior in the overparametrized regime given by the double descent curve \cite{advani2020high, olson2018modern, mei2022generalization}.
+Despite the lack of available results in this field, such study is not easily applicable to the case of PINN architectures.
+Indeed, the goal of PINN is to learn a deterministic function that must satisfy some prescribed laws and is unique for the majority of the problems.
+Henceforth, applying classical probabilistic bounds does not provide exact information on the accuracy of a PINN, which is an essential result for any kind of engineering application.
+To the best of our knowledge, the only applicable bounds are found in the work of Mishra et al. \cite{mishra2022estimates} which focuses on deriving error estimates of trained PINN architectures, based on the value of their loss function and the number of sample points included in the training domain.
+However, the only bound applicable to the outside of the training domain grows exponentially with respect to the distance from the training boundaries.
+Intuitively, this suggests that the error of a PINN can not be guaranteed to be small when evaluated outside of the training area.